About Familial Hypercholesterolemia

 To diagnose familial hypercholesterolemia (FH), the following examinations, tests, and procedures are commonly performed:

-• Physical exam: A healthcare provider will conduct a physical exam to look for physical signs of a medical problem, such as pain, swelling, or the presence of masses within the body.
+• Physical exam: A healthcare provider will conduct a physical exam to look for physical signs of a medical problem, such as pain, swelling, or the presence of masses near the tendons of the ankle and hands.

 • Lab tests: Blood tests may be ordered to check lipid levels, including total cholesterol, LDL cholesterol, HDL cholesterol, and triglycerides.
 These tests help diagnose FH and assess its severity.